-“If most of us are ashamed of shabby clothes and shoddy furniture, let us be more ashamed of shabby ideas and shoddy philosophies...” - Albert Einstein
+“If most of us are ashamed of shabby clothes and shoddy furniture, let us be more ashamed of shabby ideas and shoddy philosophies.
+It would be a sad situation if the wrapper were better than the meat wrapped inside it." - Albert Einstein

 People seldom notice old clothes if you are wearing a big smile, or coming up with revolutionary theories that change the way we think about the universe.